The legal doctrine of vicarious liability is used to hold a third party liable for injuries caused by someone else.

 The Waco personal injury lawyers at The Zimmerman Law Firm have nearly a century of combined experience helping injured people recover compensation for their losses.

 Our team will put our wealth of knowledge and resources to work for you and help you fight for maximum compensation.
-Contact our office today to schedule your free initial consultation.
+Contact our office online today or call (254) 848-0274 to schedule your free initial consultation.